pavelanni/ai-prose/content/posts/marcia-and-leon/index.md

   image: 'marcia-and-leon-cartoon.jpg'
 ---

-_The cover image is by the author of this site._

 > Write a story about these two cats.
 The Siamese cat on the right is a girl, her name is Marcia.
 She is three years old.
 The boy on the left is 6 months old, his name is Leon.